godotengine/godot-website/collections/_article/godot-foundation-update-dec-2024.md

 ---
-title: "Godot Foundation Update September 2024"
+title: "Godot Foundation Update December 2024"
 excerpt: "We've been quietly working on a number of things!
 Here are a few."
 categories: ["news"]
 author: Godot Foundation
 image: /storage/blog/covers/godot-foundation-update-2023.jpg
-date: 2024-09-30 12:00:00
+date: 2024-12-01 12:00:00
 ---

 The Foundation has been working on a number of things behind the scenes that are important for the organization and for the Godot ecosystem more broadly.
 We wanted to take the chance to highlight a few of them in this post.

-## Key Policies and Procedures
+## Key policies and procedures
-The Foundation was formed approximately two years ago, but we have only been operating in a full capacity since last summer.
+The Foundation was formed in August 2022, but we only began operating in a full capacity in July 2023.
 We initially adopted the [member project policies](https://sfconservancy.org/projects/policies/) of the Software Freedom Conservancy.
 Doing so allowed us to operate exactly as we had when we were a member project of the SFC, and maintain very high standards.

-Recently we adopted a modified version of those policies that is more specific to our organization.
+In September, we adopted a modified version of those policies that is more specific to our organization.
 You can read the updated version on the [Godot Foundation website](https://godot.foundation/policies-and-procedures/key-policies).

 We are very happy with the policies and we hope you are too.
 They hold us to a very high standard and ensure that the Foundation will always operate in a way that supports Godot.

 ## Contractors
-The Foundation has 9 contractors working on the engine directly (5 full time, 4 part time) and 3 contractors working on administration + infrastructure right now.
-We are currently in the hiring process for 1-2 more positions.
+The Foundation currently has 10 contractors working on the engine directly (6 full time, 4 part time) and 3 contractors working on administration and infrastructure.

-Even with 12 people, we feel very understaffed as there is always more work that can be done.
+This is the most number of contractors we have had at once, and even so, we feel understaffed as there is always more work that needs to be done than we can do.
 Accordingly, we would like to continue hiring once funding allows for it.

 ## Upcoming projects
 The Foundation is working on 4 major projects in addition to working on Godot itself: